adptCode/champions-travels-front/README.md

 The app will be running at http://localhost:4200.

 ⚙️ Backend Setup
-For configuring and running the backend, visit the repository: Champions Travels Backend.
+To configure and run the backend, please visit the repository: Champions Travels Backend.

-You'll find detailed instructions on how to import the database file, set up environment variables, and start the server.
+You'll find detailed instructions to import the database, set up environment variables, and run the server.

 📦 Deployment
-This application is deployed on Netlify and can be accessed at: Champions Travels Demo.
+The frontend is deployed on Netlify.
+Check it out live here: Champions Travels Demo.

 🤝 Contributions
 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.
+For major changes, please open an issue to discuss the proposed changes before proceeding.

 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.